shiriivtsan/spotinst-functions-examples/ruby-multi-xml/README.md

-# Ruby XML Parser using MultiXML
+# Ruby Gems: XML Parser

 This simple Ruby project illustrates how to use gems on Spotinst Functions.
-It uses [MultiXML]([https://github.com/sferik/multi_xml) to do the XML work.
+It uses [MultiXML.](https://github.com/sferik/multi_xml)

 ## Download